vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: Adaptive to the user's question language

-A single-turn dialogue knowledge base robot that exists in the Discord user discussion area, Ethan can help answer users' questions about MyShell, including product usage, feature descriptions, and the crypto economy system.
+A single-turn dialogue knowledge base robot, Ethan exists in the Discord user discussion area and can help answer users' questions about MyShell, including product usage, feature descriptions, encryption economy system, and other aspects.

 ## UGC Robots